 Chapter 7 is also appropriate when the business does not have any substantial assets.
-If a business is just an extension of a particular owner's skills, it usually does not pay to reorganize it, and Chapter 7 becomes appropriate.
+If a business is a sole proprietorship and an extension of an owner's skills, it usually does not pay to reorganize it. and Chapter 7 becomes appropriate.
 Before a Chapter 7 bankruptcy is approved, the applicant is subject to a “means” test.
 If their income is over a certain level, their application is not approved.
 If a Chapter 7 bankruptcy is approved, the business is dissolved.

 In Chapter 7 bankruptcy, a trustee is appointed by the bankruptcy court to take possession of the assets of the business and distribute them among the creditors.
-After the assets are distributed, and the trustee is paid, a sole proprietor receives a "discharge" at the end of the case.
+After the assets are distributed and the trustee is paid, a sole proprietor receives a "discharge" at the end of the case.
 A discharge means that the owner of the business is released from any obligation for the debts.
 Partnerships and corporations do not receive a discharge.

 Chapter 11 is a plan where a company reorganizes and continues in business under a court-appointed trustee.
 The company files a detailed plan of reorganization outlining how it will deal with its creditors.
 The company can terminate contracts and leases, recover assets, and repay a portion of its debts while discharging others to return to profitability.
 It presents the plan to its creditors will vote on the plan.
-If the court finds the plan is fair and equitable, they will approve the plan.
+If the court finds the plan is fair and equitable, it will approve the plan.

 Reorganization plans provide for payments to creditors over some time.
 Chapter 11 bankruptcies are exceedingly complex and not all succeed.
 It usually takes over a year to confirm a plan.